 Terms and Conditions

 However, circumstances may arise where the principal investigator requests access to an account before the required documentation is complete.
-The Office of Research Services recommends early account set ups only in extenuating circumstances, e.g. a draft agreement has been issued but is not yet signed off and expenses must be incurred to ensure accurate accounting transactions from the outset (charges to the correct account), and only if the research to be undertaken early is not anticipated to breach the terms of the fully executed agreement.
+The Research Services Office recommends early account set ups only in extenuating circumstances, e.g. a draft agreement has been issued but is not yet signed off and expenses must be incurred to ensure accurate accounting transactions from the outset (charges to the correct account), and only if the research to be undertaken early is not anticipated to breach the terms of the fully executed agreement.
 Early accounts will not be set up until all certification requirements are met, if applicable (e.g. approvals for animal, biohazard use and/or involving human participants in research).
-For infrastructure projects funded by the CFI and/or MRIS, principal investigators must be working with Research Financial Services to complete the award finalization process, or have completed the award finalization process before an early account will be approved.
+For infrastructure projects funded by the CFI and/or MCU, principal investigators must be working with Research Financial Services to complete the award finalization process, or have completed the award finalization process before an early account will be approved.
 In some cases, early expenditures might be better coded to general purpose research accounts.

 Early account set ups will not normally be approved in the following circumstances: